-- Dur community has confirmed its support for this necessary investment and via the Consultation Document it was signalled that should the Council's local share not be matched by Waka Kotahi funding, then that local share would be placed in a transportation reserve until such time it could be used to unlock necessary renewal work.
-The Council would not be honouring either its commitment to the community, or the needs of the transportation network by taking any other approach; - The Long Term Plan needs to be based on the best underlying information, and in this case the proven needs of the transportation network, not the deficiencies of the central government funding regime that supports it; - The reserve will provide a buffer should Waka Kotahi choose to fund an increase in investment, otherwise, the community would not be able to afford a significant rate increase; - The 2018 Long Term Plan saw Council partner with government and its agencies on a significant bridge strengthening programme, to provide both resilience in our rural roading network and to support the governments regional productivity objectives (enabling bigger and heavier vehicles) to get produce and products to market.
-This leaves the district in the situation of having invested in fit for purpose bridges, but facing the prospect of a deteriorating supporting roading network (in other words an incomplete network approach). - The Ministry of Transport and Waka Kotahi itself needs a longer term expenditure forecast and financial strategy/funding plan that links with the longer term planning work being undertaken by local authorities, if the funding regime is to work effectively. - Given the criticisms often placed on local government for not investing at appropriate and sustainable levels our expectations would be that the Auditor-General would focus on highlighting the issues with the government funding shortfall rather than simply suggesting Council's reduce their investment plans to match a funding shortfall of government.

-We also note that this funding shortfall is true on the state highway network, which is increasing long term investment costs and reducing the service levels (included reduced safety and resilience outcomes) for the community.
+- Our community has confirmed its support for this necessary investment and via the Consultation Document it was signalled that should the Council's local share not be matched by Waka Kotahi funding, then that local share would be placed in a transportation reserve until such time it could be used to unlock necessary renewal work.
+The Council would not be honouring either its commitment to the community, or the needs of the transportation network by taking any other approach; - The reserve will provide a buffer should Waka Kotahi choose to fund an increase in investment, otherwise, the community would not be able to afford a significant rate increase: - The 2018 Long Term Plan saw Council partner with government and its agencies on a significant bridge strengthening programme, to provide both resilience in our rural roading network and to support the governments regional productivity objectives (enabling bigger and heavier vehicles) to get produce and products to market.
+This leaves the district in the situation of having invested in fit for purpose bridges, but facing the prospect of a deteriorating supporting roading network (in other words an incomplete network approach). - The Ministry of Transport and Waka Kotahi itself needs a longer term expenditure forecast and financial strategy/funding plan that links with the longer term planning work being undertaken by local authorities, if the funding regime is to work effectively. - The criticisms are often placed on local government for not investing at appropriate and sustainable levels. - We also note that this funding shortfall is true on the state highway network, which is increasing long term investment costs and reducing the service levels (included reduced safety and resilience outcomes) for the community.